-Problem Solving Skills Critical Thinking Researching Skills Communication Skills Ethical Awareness
+- Problem Solving Skills

+- Critical Thinking

+- Researching Skills

+- Communication Skills

+- ° Ethical Awareness

-The UCD Library actively responds to the changing needs of each programme and measure their impact on student learning and skill development, and works with Undergraduate & Taught Postgraduate Programme Boards, Teaching & Learning Committees, Graduate School Boards, and Schools and Colleges.
+The UCD Library actively responds to the changing needs of each programme and measures their impact on student learning and skill development, and works with Undergraduate & Taught Postgraduate Programme Boards, Teaching & Learning Committees, Graduate School Boards, and Schools and Colleges.

 In relation to provision of IT resources and support, UCD also offers the campus community a wide range of technologies to assist with teaching and research ranging from the Blackboard learning environment, expertise in developing various types of visual content, and ePortfolios.
 Guidance is provided via the Education Technologies in UCD website which is supported by UCD IT Services.
-IT Services has also published its IT Strategy 2020 which includes four strategic themes:
+IT Services has also published its UCD IT Strategy 2020 which includes four strategic themes:

-Supporting Research
+- 。 Supporting Research

-Enhancing Educational Technology Services
+- Enhancing Educational Technology Services

-Contributing to the Student Experience
+- Contributing to the Student Experience

-Enabling Global Engagement
+- Enabling Global Engagement